 The following is an excerpt from the book Future Focused Learning, concerning inquiry learning and the power of Information Fluency.

-Today teachers and their students have lots of uses for information.
+Today teachers and their students have lots of uses for the information.
 Some examples are pursuits such as projects and assignments, professional development, and personal betterment.
 However, from an instructional standpoint, the information learners obtain and use for their purposes in the classroom needs to be relevant, accurate, and useful, and it generally needs to be sourced quite quickly from this massive ocean of digital knowledge we have today.
-This requires higher-order research skills geared toward proper acquisition and analytical techniques, the kind we teach through the application of Information Fluency.
+This requires higher-order research skills geared toward the proper acquisition and analytical techniques, the kind we teach through the application of Information Fluency.

 Information Fluency is one of the many valuable skills our students must possess today, and that’s why it is one of the Essential Fluencies of modern learning which we presented in our book Mindful Assessment.
 The importance of having this set of information location and management abilities in any digital-age survival kit applies equally to students, teachers, and everyday people.